blended-modeling/parsafix/readme.md

 ### Setting up Modelix
 How to install the Modelix server and the Modelix plugin inside of MPS can be found on the [Modelix Github page](https://github.com/modelix/modelix).
 Getting the Modelix server to run proved quite a challenge, so don't be disheartened if you run into some problems here.
 In the _docs_ directory of this repository I have added a file named _**Running Modelix locally**_ that explains how I eventually managed to get the Modelix server running.

+### Starting Parsafix
-Once everything is installed, follow the steps below (if you haven't already done this) to connect to the Modelix server via de Modelix plugin in MPS:
+Once everything is installed, follow the steps below to start up Parsafix.\
+These steps should be followed every time you wish to start up Parsafix from scratch.
+The above installations only need to be performed once.

 1. Start up the Modelix server (model server + database)
 2. Open MPS and open the MPS project inside the Modelix directory (from the repository on the Modelix Github page)
-3. In the bottom bar inside MPS, click the "Cloud" tab.
+3. Inside MPS, do the following if you have not already done so during the Modelix installation (MPS should remember the repository after this step has been performed once):\
-4. Inside the "Cloud" tab view, right-click the yellow C icon and click "Add repository".
+   a.
+Inside the "Cloud" tab view, right-click the yellow C icon and click "Add repository".\
-5. A popup will appear, where we fill in the address of our local Modelix server (`localhost:28101`)
+   b.
+A popup will appear, where we fill in the address of our local Modelix server (`localhost:28101`)\
-6. The "Cloud" tab should indicate that it is connected to the server
+   c.
+The "Cloud" tab should indicate that it is connected to the server\

-### Starting Parsafix
-At this point, you should be ready to fire up and experiment with Parsafix.
-Follow the steps below to do so.\
-Here I've assumed that you still have the OpenFire and Modelix server running from the previous steps, as well as Eclipse and MPS (with the Modelix project open).
-If not, do so first.

-1. Inside MPS, leaving the Modelix project open, open the MPS project that contains the GenericDSL implementation.
+5. Then, leaving the Modelix project open, open the MPS project that contains the GenericDSL implementation.
-2. Inside the GenericDSL project, go down to the "Cloud" tab, expand the repository and under "data [master]" right-click "ROOT #1" and click "Add Module".
+6. Inside the GenericDSL project, go down to the "Cloud" tab, expand the repository and under "data [master]" right-click "ROOT #1" and click "Add Module".
-3. A popup will appear.
+7. A popup will appear.
 Name the module whatever you like.
 I usually go with `TestModule`.
-4. Right-click the new Module and click "Add Model".
+8. Right-click the new Module and click "Add Model".
 Name it anything.
 I usually go with `TestModel`.
-5. Right-click the module and click "Bind to Transient Module".
+9. Right-click the module and click "Bind to Transient Module".
-6. In MPS's project view a "Cloud" option should now appear.
+10. In MPS's project view a "Cloud" option should now appear.
 Click the dropdown icon next to it and right-click the model.
 Click the Model Properties option.
-7. Inside the popup, go to the "Used Languages" tab.
+11. Inside the popup, go to the "Used Languages" tab.
 Click the + sign on the right and add GenericDSL.
 Click "Apply" and close the popup.
-8. Inside Eclipse, connect to Saros as the host user.
+12. Inside Eclipse, connect to Saros as the host user.
 In the Saros view, right-click "No Session Running" and click "Share Project(s)".
 Select a (preferably empty) project and click "Finish".
-9. Inside a terminal in the Parsafix root directory, run the following command: `node index.js mps spoofax`.
+13. Inside a terminal in the Parsafix root directory, run the following command: `node index.js mps spoofax`.
 This starts up Parsafix.
-10. Inside Eclipse, the Parsafix contact should have come online.
+14. Inside Eclipse, the Parsafix contact should have come online.
 Richt-click it and select "Add to Saros Session".

 Add this point you can start adding GenericDSL "roots" within MPS, which should generate new ".dsl" files in Eclipse.
 _NOTE: Spoofax does not currently have a GenericDSL implementation.
 It is just an example language.
 The .dsl files should be opened with the default Eclipse text editor._